Release date: 6/30/2021

 AKH Inc., Advancing Knowledge in Healthcare designates this continuing education activity for 1.5 contact hours.

+This activity has been planned and implemented in accordance with the Accreditation Standards of the American Association of Nurse Practitioners (AANP) through the joint providership of AKH Inc., Advancing Knowledge in Healthcare and Breakthrough Medical Media.
 AKH Inc., Advancing Knowledge in Healthcare is accredited by the American Association of Nurse Practitioners as an approved provider of nurse practitioner continuing education.
-Provider number: 030083.
-This activity is approved for 1.5 contact hour(s) which includes 0 hour(s) of pharmacology.
+Provider number: 030803.
+This activity is approved for 1.5 contact hour(s) (which includes 0 hour(s) of pharmacology).

 As a Jointly Accredited Organization, AKH Inc., Advancing Knowledge in Healthcare is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 AKH Inc. Advancing Knowledge in Healthcare maintains responsibility for this course.
 Social workers completing this course receive 1.5 continuing education credits.

 Dorothy Caputo, MA, BSN, RN (CE Director of Accreditations), Dorothy Duffy, BS Pharmacy (Pharmacy Reviewer), Bernadette M. Makar, MSN, APRN, BC, NP-C (Nurse Practitioner) and AKH staff.